Looking for more information about borderline personality disorder and co-occurring disorders?

 It’s important to stay in control of your mental health and avoid co-occurring disorders.

-As mentioned earlier, however, when a person is participating in Borderline Personality Disorder treatment, they have a greater chance of becoming more and more aware of their symptoms and knowing what to do to prevent harm.
-Borderline Personality Disorder treatment may include therapy that focuses specifically on how to regulate emotions and providing a person with coping tools to do just that.
+As mentioned earlier, however, when a person visits Borderline Personality Disorder treatment center, they have a greater chance of becoming more and more aware of their symptoms and knowing what to do to prevent harm.
+This treatment may include therapy that focuses specifically on how to regulate emotions and providing a person with coping tools to do just that.
 It can also include support groups, therapy that addresses unresolved trauma and other contributing factors to the illness, as well as medication.

 The medication used in Borderline Personality Disorder treatment might address any depression, anxiety, or unstable moods that a person might have either because of or in addition to the other symptoms they experience.
 Medication can help ease the intensity of those symptoms so that a person can go on with living a normal life, such as working full time, going to school, or raising a family.